ruflin/Elastica/README.md

 Compatibility
 -------------
 This release is compatible with all Elasticsearch 7.0 releases and onwards.
-It was tested with version 7.4.1.
+The testsuite is run against the most recent minor version of the Elastic Stack, currently 7.10.2.

 Contributing